 “I emptied everything out like she says to do and once I saw the piles, I lost all ambition and now my bedroom is messier than ever with mountains of things covering every surface.
 I could barely get myself dressed this morning!” – actual quote from an actual (frustrated) organizing client.

-One size does NOT fit all Professional organizers know that long term success requires a system that’s tailored to the client.
+Professional organizers know that long term success requires a system that’s tailored to the client.
 Just like you can’t force every body shape into the same pair of jeans, you can’t force every personality into the same organizing system.
 You will see amazing progress and success in the first few weeks, but over time, it will fall apart.
 The only surefire way to long term organization success is to have a custom system created for you by a professional organizer.

 So what is great about the KonMari system?

-It speaks to the younger generation This is so important because disorganization habits are hard to break.
+This is so important because disorganization habits are hard to break.
 The younger you are when you start getting organized, the more success over your lifetime you will have.

 In the end, no one system will work for all people – everyone is different and they all deserve their own unique approach.
 The way to get that system: reach out to a professional organizer, not a book.